mentorpal/deprecated-mentor-upload/README.md

 Handles uploads of mentor answer videos, transcoding, transcription, etc.

-This repo contains two subprojects:
+This repo contains three subprojects:

 - mentor-upload-api: api for starting and tracking upload job
 - mentor-upload-worker: back end services handle processing
+- queue_processor: backend service that just handles answer uploads using SQS

 Celery is used for task management, and redis as a broker.